 “You wanted things and you couldn’t help it, because there was only your life, only yourself to wake up with, and how could you ever tell yourself what you wanted was wrong?”

 It’s my first official book review of the year y’all!
-Oooooo exciting stuff, am I right?
+Oooo exciting stuff, am I right?
 First and foremost, welcome to my Goodreads Reading Challenge.
-This year, I’ve decided to challenge myself to reading 50 books in a year, as opposed to the much smaller goal of 17 that I set myself last year.
+This year, I decided to challenge myself to reading 50 books in a year.
 I’ve also decided to hold myself to reviewing all the books I read during the challenge on my blog so that you all can join me in the journey!

-My major criticism of the novel as a whole was simply that I found it severely overwritten.
-I think Brad Pitt in Ocean’s Eleven puts it perfectly: “Don’t use seven words when four will do”.
-Yup, I just quoted Brad Pitt in a book review… Whatevs.
+My major criticism of the novel as a whole was that I found it severely overwritten.
+I think Brad Pitt said it best in Ocean’s Eleven: “Don’t use seven words when four will do.”
+Yup, I just quoted Brad Pitt in a book review.
+Whatevs.
 The ending also felt like a bit of a cheat for me.
 I felt like that was the one part of the novel that made me feel like an outsider to the action, which was a bit of a frustrating way to end it off.

-Overall, I thought that The Girls was a really interesting take on teenage rebellion and the inner-workings of a cult.
+Overall, I thought The Girls was a really interesting take on teenage rebellion and the inner-workings of a cult.
 The characters were well-developed and the plot was nicely executed.
-Would be a good read for anyone interested in the Manson story and/or historical fiction!
+It would be a good read for anyone interested in the Manson Family!

 Have you read The Girls?
 What did you think?